By Shepard Fairey

 Year of completion: 2022

-Fairey’s stickers, guerilla street art presence, and public murals are recognizable globally.
-His works are in the permanent collections of the Boston Institute of Contemporary Art, Museum of Modern Art (MoMA), the Museum of Fine Arts Boston, the San Francisco Museum of Modern Art, the Smithsonian’s National Portrait Gallery, the Victoria and Albert Museum, and many others.
+Fairey’s stickers, guerilla street art presence, and public murals are recognized on a global scale.
+His works are in the permanent collections of the Boston Institute of Contemporary Art, Museum of Modern Art (MoMA), the Museum of Fine Arts Boston, the San Francisco Museum of Modern Art, the Victoria and Albert Museum, and many others.

 Shepard Fairey has painted more than 110 largescale murals across six continents worldwide.